vmware/build-tools-for-vmware-aria/doc/markdown/use-workstation-vra-ng-project.md

 ```

 ## Known issues:
-* There is an issue with svg icons, they will not be downloaded/uploaded.
-Check: https://jira.pscoe.vmware.com/browse/IAC-482
+* There is an issue with svg icons, they will not be downloaded/uploaded (IAC-482).